Robinkhilery960/Interview-Questions/Javascript/readme.md

 When your event is traveling back from the target to the root element after performing its event

-So whenever we attach an event listener to any of the  event at that time we also gave it a parameter  that in which mode you want to execute this event handler attached to your event like false for the capturing phase by default so lets say when your event was traveling to the target at tha time it must have taken a path then during taking this path it may have found many elements which have many event handler attached for different different event  and those event handler will also be having there mode of execution so if during that if your even encounter any similar event and that too mode of event handler as capturing that it will call that event handler of tha element also and  the same can goes to the bubbling phase too.
+So whenever we attach an event listener to any of the  event at that time we also gave it a parameter  that in which mode you want to execute this event handler attached to your event like false for the bubbling phase by default so lets say when your event was traveling to the target at tha time it must have taken a path then during taking this path it may have found many elements which have many event handler attached for different different event  and those event handler will also be having there mode of execution so if during that if your even encounter any similar event and that too mode of event handler as capturing that it will call that event handler of tha element also and  the same can goes to the bubbling phase too.

 Event object properties:
 These are majorly used properties: